Children and young people; taken into care by the youth welfare office

 Child abuse, violence against children

-We speak of abuse when physical or psychological violence or neglect of children and young people leads to damage to their health and impaired development.
+Abuse is when physical or psychological violence or neglect of children and young people leads to damage to their health and impaired development.

 Visible signs can be Bruises, welts, bruises, scalds, burns, emaciation or neglect.
 Screams, crying or fighting back are audible.